-4.01 General maintenance requirements and procedures common to all 500 key type telephone sets apply.
-The components peculiar only to the amplifier sets are covered in this practice.
+- 4.01 For general maintenance requirements and procedures common to all 500 key type telephone sets refer to Section C32.561.
+The components peculiar only to the 500 key type amplifier sets are covered in this practice.
 These are the amplifier, varistor and potentiometer for receiver amplification.
-For transmitter amplification a 266A inductor and a terminal strip are added to these components.

-4.02 Following is an explanation of the amplifier circuit, as shown in Fig. 1, of this practice:

-For receiver amplification the input to the amplifier is connected in place of the receiver (Network Terminals "R" and "GN") and the receiver is connected across the output of the amplifier (Network Terminal "R", Amplifier Terminal "W").
+For transmitter amplification a 2664 inductor and a terminal strip are added to these components. - 4.02 Following is an explanation of the amplifier circuit, as shown in Fig.1, page 5 of this practice. - 4.03 For receiver amplification the input to the amplifier is connected in place of the receiver (Network Terminals "R" and "GN") and the receiver is connected across the output of the amplifier (Network Terminal "R", Amplifier Terminal "W").
 The operating current for the amplifier is obtained from the central office battery by connecting the amplifier ("L" and "V" terminals) across the transmitter (Network Terminals "R" and "B").
 Proper polarity of the central office battery is maintained across the amplifier by the 419A varistor which is connected between the network terminals ("C" and "F" for dial sets and "C" and "RR" for manual sets) and the line contacts of the switch.
-The volume is controlled by turning the knurled knob of the potentiometer.

-For transmitter amplification the input to the amplifier is connected in place of the transmitter (Network Terminals "R" and "B") and the transmitter is connected across the output of the amplifier (Network Terminal "R", Amplifier Terminal "W", 266A Inductor, and Number 4 punching of the H.B.
+The volume is controlled by turning the knurled knob of the potentiometer. - 4.04 For transmitter amplification the input to the amplifier is connected in place of the transmitter (Network Terminals "R" and "B") and the transmitter is connected across the output of the amplifier (Network Terminal "R", Amplifier Terminal "W", 266A Inductor, and Number 4 punching of the H.B.
 Jones Terminal Strip).
-All other parts of the transmitter amplifier circuit are the same as the receiver amplifier circuit.
+All other parts of the transmitter amplifier circuit is the same as the receiver amplifier circuit.

-- 4.03 To test the telephone (receiver amplification) under normal conditions without the amplifier and potentiometer in the circuit, remove the white-receiver wires from the "W" punching of the amplifier and place them on the "GN" terminal of the network.
+- 4.05 In order to test the telephone (receiver amplification) under normal conditions without the amplifier and potentiometer in the circuit, remove the white-receiver wires from the "W" punching of the amplifier and place them on the "GN" terminal of the network.
 Lift the yellow-brown and red-white amplifier leads from the "GN" and "R" terminals, respectively, of the network.
-This should remove any amplifier or potentiometer trouble and leave the set as a normal 500 type key set, with the exception of the varistor, thus indicating if the trouble is in the normal or amplified portion of the set. - 4.04 To test the telephone (transmitter amplification) remove the black transmitter wire from the Number 4 punching of the H.B.
+This should remove any amplifier or potentiometer trouble and leave the set as a normal 500 type key set, with the exception of the varistor, thus indicating if the trouble is in the normal or amplified portion of the set. - 4.06 To test the telephone (transmitter amplification) remove the black transmitter wire from the Number 4 punching of the H.B.
 Jones Terminal Strip and place it on the "B" terminal of the network.
 Lift the amplifier leads from "GN" and "B" terminals of the network.
-With the exception of the varistor, the amplifier portion of the set is removed. - 4.05 The following Table A lists possible trouble indications in the amplifier circuit and the probable cause and corrective measure for each.
+With the exception of the varistor, the amplifier portion of the set is removed. - 4.07 Table A lists possible trouble indications in the amplifier circuit; and the probable cause and corrective measure for each.